TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 We successfully retrieved the admin's session token.

-To validate this session, we proceed to set it using the browser `DevTools`:
+To validate this session, we set it using the browser `DevTools`:

 <br />